 9. As soon as you see marks, rotate chicken so it’s going diagonally in the other direction and cook a few minutes more.

-11. This chicken could also be cooked in a stove-top grill pan with ridges or a George Foreman Grill with good results.
+11. This balsamic grilled chicken could also be cooked in a stove-top grill pan with ridges or a George Foreman Grill with good results.

 Notes

-Nutritional information is calculated assuming more than half of the balsamic vinegar is discarded in the marinade.
+Nutritional information is calculated assuming more than half of the balsamic vinegar is discarded with the marinade.

 Recipe created by Kalyn many years ago.